-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended to financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box ransition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box l No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest pra- cticable date.
-As of May 8, 2018 there were 175,433,334 shares of outstanding common stock, par value \$.01 per share, issues ued and outstanding.
+Large accelerated filer 🗵

+Accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

+As of August 7, 2018 there were 248,072,557 shares of outstanding common stock, par value \$.01 per share, issued and outstanding.

+Non-accelerated filer \Box (Do not check if a smaller reporting company)